History of Primorye: Unification of the Jürchens in Primorye

-Nurhaci, the leader of the Manchukuo tribe, began uniting the Jürchens in 1582.
+Nurhaci, the leader of the Jianzhou Jürchens, began uniting the Jürchens in 1582.
 His successes in Manchuria led to the gradual unification of the Jürchens, but Primorye, home to the "wild" tribes, proved more difficult.
 In 1593, nine tribes, mostly from Haixi, allied against him, but he crushed their coalition.
 Strengthened by this victory, he turned his attention to conquering the "wild" tribes.

 In 1607, under Nurhaci's orders, Prince Bayala, high-ranking commander Eidu, and adjutant Khurhan led 1,000 men against the Woji tribes.
 Two years later, in 1609, a detachment of 1,000 soldiers led by Khurhan invaded the Huenote district, capturing 2,000 families and transporting them to Manchuria.

 In 1610, the Manchu general Eidu arrived in the Suifen Valley with 1,000 soldiers.
 He invited the Voji/Woji tribe, who lived in southern Primorye from Suifen to the Partizanskaya River, to join Nurhaci.
 They refused, and Eidu conquered the region militarily, capturing over 10,000 people in Yelan district (also known as Ye Yelan or Yalan, located in the Partizanskaya River basin).

 In 1614, 200 families who had laid down their arms and another 1,000 captives were taken to Manchuria from the districts of Yalan (Suchan River) and Xilin (the eastern shore of Ussuri Bay).
 In 1615, the Eight Banners launched a campaign against the tribes of Primorye, killing 800 people and capturing 10,000 individuals across 500 families.
 Finally, in 1616, Nurhaci proclaimed the Later Jin dynasty after unifying the Jürchens, and two years later, he waged war against the Ming dynasty.
 On February 8, 1635, the troops of Ubahai and Jingurdai clashed with the Warka tribes, attacking the Nimanya region (Iman River) and capturing more than 1,000 people.

 On November 15, 1635 (November 25 in the Gregorian calendar), the Manchu troops attacked southern Primorye to conquer the region once and for all, deploying four columns of soldiers to different locations.
 The first, under the command of Ubahai, settled in Eheikulun and Eleyuso; the second, led by Dojili, moved toward Yalan (now the Partizanskaya River), Lilin, and Hue (modern Daubi-He and Suchan Rivers); the third, commanded by Zhafuni, advanced toward Akuli and Niman (now the Vaku and Iman Rivers); and the fourth, under Ushit's command, went to Noley and Avan.
 The captured Indigenous people were organized into five special companies (nyuru), two of which comprised inhabitants from the Suifen River basin, while the remaining three included Indigenous people from the Iman River basin.